rhungc/rhungc.github.io/README.md

 ### Extra Curricular Activities

 #### UTEFA (University of Toronto Engineering Finance Association)
-VP Finance/ Head Analyst    Sep, 19th 2019 - present
+VP Finance/ Head Analyst
+Sep, 19th 2019 - present

 - Led a team of 6 to conduct quantitative analysis (DCF, Comparable, Sensitivity) and analyze financial statements to make pitches on investment opportunities.
 - Managed club funding and oversaw all financial matters relative to club functions and activities.
 - Participated in market update committee to deliver weekly market update to track portfolio and brief on macroeconomic market trends.
 - Published industry reports for the club to assist analysts at UTEFA to understand different industries in a macro-economics point of view.

+#### ASPIRE Program
-#### ASPIRE Campus Ambassador
+Campus Ambassador
+April 2019 - present

+- Conducted interviews with professionals to gain insight on innovations in real life.
+- Invited as the finalist of the competition to attend ASPIRE Insight Weekend and participated in design thinking workshops.
+- Voulunteered as the Campus Ambassador of Aspire program under Toronto Finance International to promote Toronto’s Financial Services Industry to students in different backgrounds.

+#### Recognized Study Group
+Group Leader
+Jan 2019 - present

+- Worked cooperatively with study group participants, Student Study Group Assistants, course instructors and academic skill staffs to support study group goals and enhance meaningful learning.
+- Effectively coordinated regular study sessions for peers by booking locations, communicating session details with participants and preparing agenda for each session to incorporated input from participants.